 Set sail to the lovely Pakleni Islands

 Ironically enough, the name of this archipelago right off the Hvar coast translates to “Hell Islands,” which could not be farther from reality!
-With incredibly clear waters, hidden coves and incredible views, Pakleni Islands feel more like heaven than anything else.
+With incredibly clear waters, hidden coves, and incredible views, Pakleni Islands feel more like heaven than anything else.

 There are several ways to get to the islands, including water taxi, renting your own boat (boats called Pesara boats are easy to operate and you get the benefit of planning your own day), getting a private tour of the Islands or joining a group tour (this is the least expensive option; check tour prices and availability here).

-The main thing to do on Pakleni Islands (also referred to as Paklinski Islands) is swim in the fantastic waters and sunbathe on the beautiful beaches.
+The main thing to do on Pakleni Islands (also referred to as Paklinski Islands) is to swim in the fantastic waters and sunbathe on the beautiful beaches.
 Some of my favorites are Ždrilica and Stipanska Beach, located on the island of Marinkovac, and Vlaka Beach on Sveti Klement Island.

-As far as food is concerned, depending on how you chose to get to the islands, you might want to pack your own lunch, but if you’d like to check out some of the restaurants there, the most recommended are Mamato Bar on Marinkovac, and Laganini Bar on Palmižana.
+As far as food is concerned, depending on how you chose to get to the islands, you might want to pack your own lunch, but if you’d like to check out some of the restaurants there, the most recommended are Mamato Bar on Marinkovac and Laganini Bar on Palmižana.

 Another great spot is the Carpe Diem Beach Club, where you can enjoy the fantastic views of the sun setting over the Islands along with a drink, or party on into the night.
 A side note: this place is kind of exclusive and pretty expensive!